 - Needs a specially customized storefront

-If you choose to use an ecommerce builder to create your online store, we suggest starting with Shopify’s free trial.
-If you decide that WordPress is a better fit for you, then start off by checking out Bluehost to see if it’s the right web host for your needs.
+If you choose to use an ecommerce builder to create your online store, we suggest starting with Wix or Shopify’s free trial.
+If you decide that WordPress is a better fit for you, then start off by checking out our top hosting provider, Bluehost, to see if it’s the right web host for your needs.

 Using a Website Builder to Build an Online Store: FAQs

 Our independent research found Wix is the best overall ecommerce platform, combining ease of use with a range of powerful selling tools.
 For more specifics on what to choose, Squarespace has the sleekest templates, BigCommerce is best for scaling businesses, and Shopify is great for building large online stores.
 Square Online is the most budget-friendly option.

 Yes, Wix comes with some impressive ecommerce tools.
 It’s free to make an online store with Wix, but you will need to upgrade to an ecommerce plan to actually sell products.
 This means you’ll need to be on at least the Business Basic plan costing just $27 per month.

 Square Online is the cheapest ecommerce platform – its free plan lets you create an online store for free!

 While Square Online is a solid ecommerce platform, there are much better online store builder options that won’t break the bank.
 Shopify and BigCommerce offer free trial periods and price plans starting from just $29 and $29.95 p/m, respectively.